A big change is coming for your World of Hyatt points, so you may want to book your award stays with your Hyatt points before it’s too late.

 Hyatt’s Points + Cash bookings are also getting hit with peak and off-peak pricing.

-Fortunately, even this introduction of dynamic pricing is much better than what you’ll get from other hotel chains.
+Even this introduction of dynamic pricing is much better than what you’ll get from other hotel chains.
 With Hilton Honors points, award rates can change not just daily but hourly based on demand.
 You see wild swings in award rates based on when you travel since Marriott introduced peak pricing in 2019 – and the chain regularly retools what qualifies as a “peak stay” as demand changes.

 With Hyatt, the chain says that peak and off-peak periods will not change from the time hotel reservations open, roughly 13 months in advance.
 That means Hyatt won’t constantly tweak the award rates to charge more over time – what you see immediately is what you’ll get.
 And that’s far more customer-friendly.